s-sepehr-razavi/simple-wikidata-db/README.md

 - 'num_lines_read': number of lines to read.
 Useful for debuggin.
 - `num_lines_in_dump`: specifies the total number of lines in the uncompressed json file.
 This is used by a tqdm bar to track progress.
 As of January 2022, there are 95,980,335 lines in latest-all.json.
 It takes about ~21 minutes to run `wc -l latest-all.json`.
 - `batch_size`: The number of triples to write into each batch file that is saved under a table directory.
 - `language_id`: The language to use when extracting entity labels, aliases, descriptions, and wikipedia links
+-  `mini`: The flag that makes the output minimized (only alises and relations)

 Additionally, running with the flag `--test` will terminate after processing an initial chunk, allowing you to verify results.